-The DPX Density trigger captures transients partially obscured by other higher-amplitude or more frequent signals.
+The DPX Density trigger enables you to capture transient events that may be partially obscured by other higher-amplitude or more frequent signals.
 If you can see it in the DPX bitmap, you can trigger on it.
 The DPX Density area measurement is used to select the region of interest in the display and to measure its current density.
 You set a density threshold, and the instrument triggers when the density measurement exceeds your threshold.